Home

 Fresh parsley (optional)

 Heat the oil in a large heavy saucepan over medium high heat, about 1 minute.
 Stir in flour until smooth.
-Reduce heat to medium and continue cooking, stirring constantly, about 5 to 8 minutes or until a reddish brown roux is formed.
-Be careful not to scorch or burn.
+Reduce heat to medium and continue cooking slowly, stirring constantly, about 10 to 20 minutes or until a reddish brown roux is formed.

 Add onions, celery, green peppers, garlic and tomato paste to saucepan.
 Cook and stir for about 5 minutes or until vegetables are very soft.